marmotlab/LNS2-RL/README.md

 The directory name for the C++ code that needs to be compiled is 'lns2' in both the main and 'second\_stage' branches.
 In the 'LNS2\_RL\_eval' branch, the directory names are 'lns2' and 'mapf_env'.

-* Training
+### Training
 The complete training of the MARL model consists of two stages.
 The code in the main branch is used for the first training stage, and the code in the "second\_stage" branch is used for the second training stage.
-To begin the first stage of training, cd to the downloaded main branch code directory and then run:
+To begin the first training stage of, cd to the directory of the downloaded main branch code and then run:
 ```
 CUDA_VISIBLE_DEVICES=gpu_ids python driver.py
 ```
-The model generated at this stage will be saved to the ./models directory.
+The model generated at this stage will be saved to the *./models* directory.

-After the first stage of training is complete, modify the driver.py file in the code downloaded from the 'second\_stage' branch.
+After the first training stage is complete, modify the *driver.py* file in the code downloaded from the 'second\_stage' branch.
-Change the variable named restore_path on line 23 to the path of the last model saved from the first stage of training (typically named ./final).
+Change the variable named *restore_path* on line 23 to the path of the last model saved from the first training stage (typically named *./final*).
-Then start the second stage of training by running
+Then start the second training stage by running

 ```
 CUDA_VISIBLE_DEVICES=gpu_ids python driver.py
 ```
 The model finally saved in the second training stage is the model used in LNS2+RL

-* Evaluation
+### Evaluation
-Use the code in the 'lns2\_RL\_eval' branch to evaluate the performance of LNS2+RL.
+Use the code in the 'LNS2\_RL\_eval' branch to evaluate the performance of LNS2+RL.
-To evaluate LNS2+RL on a specific task set, you need to first generate or download the task set and then modify the variable named FOLDER\_NAME on line 32 of the multi\_eval.py file to the folder name of the task set.
+To evaluate LNS2+RL on a specific task set, you need to first generate or download the task set and then modify the variable named *FOLDER\_NAME* on line 32 of the *multi\_eval.py* file to the folder name of the task set.
-The variable named model\_path on line 53 of the multi\_eval.py file also needs to be modified to the path of the saved MARL model.
+The variable named *model\_path* on line 53 of the *multi\_eval.py* file also needs to be modified to the path of the saved MARL model.
 Finally, start the evaluation by run
 ```
 CUDA_VISIBLE_DEVICES=gpu_ids python multi_eval.py